Drugs and Devices

 Essentially like a supercharged version of PRP – the evidence is now mounting that they can help male and female pattern hair loss, alopecia areata and potentially chemotherapy hair loss too.

 PRP, A cell

-PRP, A cell are treatments based around extracellular components of the blood or skin.
+PRP, A cell are treatments based around extracellular components of the blood and skin.
 The theory is that the accessory chemicals involved in healing, will also promote better growth of the hair (and also tried in facial rejuvenation, bone repair etc).
-There is some evidence to suggest that it can help but not every one is convinced and it can be expensive.
+There is evidence to suggest that it can help but realistically will not regrow significant hair loss.

 Mesotherapy is shallow injections of vitamins to induce regrowth but again the evidence is weak.

 Spironolactone is an old drug, used to reduce androgens in general.
 Although it can be effective, it is a bit like using a shotgun approach, compared to drugs like Propecia.

 Cyproterone and Oestrogens are usually used in women, rather than men (unless transgender) as they will drastically change the balance of sex hormones in the body.
 They reduce the androgenic hormonal balance and are very useful for women with poly cystic ovary syndrome and can be used for women with male pattern hair loss.